What is a Threat Intelligence Platform?

 How Is NewEvol Different From Other Threat Intelligence Platforms?

-The NewEvol Cybersecurity Threat Intelligence Platform collects information from both public and private sectors all over the world and then converts it into actionable insights in real-time.
+The NewEvol Cyber Threat Intelligence Platform collects information from both public and private sectors all over the world and then converts it into actionable insights in real-time.
 Our platform offers proactive threat indicators on active directories, IP addresses, hacking attempts, and other spam attacks.
 We use AI and advanced automation to provide end-to-end cyber security intelligence and threat hunting.

 By analyzing cyber threat intelligence, we can reduce the time required for incident response and enhance your overall threat intelligence management.
 Additionally, our platform gives you a comprehensive view of all current threat activity, providing a 360-degree perspective.